Meet the research team!

 she/her/hers

-Abbie is a senior majoring in Psychological Sciences with a minor in Physiology & Medical Sciences.
+Bailey is a senior majoring in Psychological Sciences.

 -